othree/javascript-libraries-syntax.vim/README.md

 ## Todo

-- Support option to choose libries
+- Support option to choose libraries
 - Support feature version of SyntaxComplete
-- Possibility to set used libries in project
+- Possibility to set used libraries in project
 - Add YUI

 ## Known Issue